-It is highly contagious and is spread by touching the blisters, saliva, or mucus of an infected person, or from virus spread through the air.
-Chickenpox may also be spread by contact with articles freshly soiled by discharge from an infected person's lesions.
-People with chickenpox can spread the disease from 1 to 2 days before the rash develops until all the lesions are crusted over (approximately 5 days).
+It is highly contagious and is spread mainly by touching or breathing in the virus particles that come from chickenpox blisters, saliva, or mucus, or sometimes through tiny droplets from infected people that get into the air after they breathe or talk.
+People with chickenpox can spread the disease from 1 to 2 days before the rash develops until all the lesions are crusted over (approximately 5 to 7 days).
 Anyone with chickenpox should not attend childcare, school, work, or other public places until the blisters are dry and crusted.